sithmel/async-deco/README.md

 Limit
 -----
 Limit the concurrency of a function.
+Every function call that excedees the limit will be queued.
+If the queue size is reached the function call will return an error.
 ```js
 var limitDecorator = require('async-deco/callback/limit');